 For more, read our full Hoka One One Zinal review.

-- Hoka One One Bondi X ($200 – October 2021) – The Bondi X extends the Bondi’s rocker rearward, adds a carbon-fiber plate, and makes other tweaks to the rocker.
+- Hoka One One Bondi X ($200 – Out Now) – The Bondi X extends the Bondi’s rocker rearward, adds a carbon-fiber plate, and makes other tweaks to the rocker.
 This is a maximally cushioned road shoe that incorporates recent road shoe innovations.
 It weighs a reported 10.6 ounces (300g) for a men’s 9.

 The VJ Spark will be the Finnish brand’s lightest shoe to date at a reported 8.1 ounces (230g) for a U.S. men’s 9.
 With a roomy toe box, the Spark is a 5mm-drop, 6mm-lug, flexible, breathable trail shoe aimed at short- and middle-distance runs.

 The Nike Pegasus Trail 3 actually launched on June 1, but as we learned of the release so late last season, we’re including it here.
 The midsole and outsole are unchanged, while the upper was adjusted for a better midfoot and heel fit.
 Specifically, an internal arch band was added in the midfoot for better containment on downhills and technical surfaces, the stitching around the heel and ankle collar were updated to reduce irritation, and the heel tab was made more functional.
 For more, read our full Nike Pegasus Trail 3 review.

 We’ve weighed a U.S. men’s 9 of the standard Pegasus Trail 3 in at 11.0 ounces (310g), while a U.S. men’s 10 of the Nike Pegasus Trail 3 GTX weighs a reported 11.1 ounces (316g).